writethedocs/www/README.md

 ### Installing the project requirements

-1. Activate the virtual environment according to your operating system:
+1. Activate the virtual environment as per your operating system:

     * On Linux-based systems, run `source venv/bin/activate`.
     * On Windows using the Command Prompt, run `venv\Scripts\activate.bat`.